Pet Help Resources

 - Have you tried obedience training?

-- A young puppy needs to release himself/herself every couple of hours.
+- A young puppy needs to relieve himself/herself every couple of hours.
 Be sure to give your dog plenty of chances to go outside and relieve himself/herself.

 - Take your dog outside, and praise him/her when the dog relieves himself/herself outside.
 Give him/her verbal praise, a pat on the head, and/or a treat.